jdelrue/jumpscale_core/docs/howto/camelcase_convert.md

 __getattribute__, where functions in the camelcase list are identified at runtime, warnings issued, and a "dynamic" substitute carried out.
 This needs some more thought.

+# "Live" introspection

+Ok so after evaluating the alternative (dynamic substitute) it was decided to add a JSBase.__getattr__ which does live detection of whether a function is being called as camel_case or camelCase.
+The live detection allows the callee to be converted to camel_case, and if the CALLER happens to accidentally use camelCase, log that fact, and return the **LOWER_CASE** version of the function **TRANSPARENTLY**.

+This allows applications to keep on working without a total drastic shutdown of all development.